Hundreds evacuating Nespelem area in Okanogan County as 3 wildfires burn - News Break

 Level 3 evacuations are in place for the town of Nespelem, the Colville Indian Agency and residents at Owhi Flats along Cache Creek Road.
 Level 3 evacuations mean residents need to evacuate now.

 SR 155 is open to evacuate from the fires.
-The Red Cross has set up a shelter at Coulee Dam High School's main gym.
+A shelter is being set up by the Red Cross at the Grand Coulee Elementary School gym.
 There is also an evacuation center at the Nespelem Community Center at Schoolhouse Loop Road.

 There are a number of road closures in the area: